tajpatel58/PyTorch-Practice/PyTorch-Notes.md

     3. Then we apply an operation on each of the sub-matrices, could max (Max Pooling), min (Min Pooling), avg (Average Pooling).
     4. This will map each submatrices to a scalar.
     5. Combine these scalars into a matrix to form the next layer in the Neural network.
     6. Max Pooling Example: consider a 4x4 matrix, which can be divided into 4 2x2 matrices.
 If we take the max of each of the sub-matrices, and arrange them to make a matrix, we then end gone up with a 2x2 matrix.
-(16 features -> 4 features in the next layer. )
+(16 features -> 4 features in the next layer.)
+- Reducing the number of features, reduces the chances of our model being overfit.